SALTWOOD/SaltyQQChat/README-EN.md

 # Special Thanks
 - [QQAPI](https://github.com/AnzhiZhang/MCDReforgedPlugins/tree/master/src/qq_api) - Provides a WebSocket interface to CQHttp
-- [AnzhiZhang](https://github.com/AnzhiZhang) - Special thanks for providing LGPL license, although I used GPL (lol)
 - **SALTWO∅D server members** - For helping me test the bot and discovering security vulnerabilities before the release

-# Random Thoughts
-- This project is not just a direct copy of QQChat.
-It's just that the only available API that fits my environment is QQAPI, and QQChat is the only downstream implementation of this API, so some parts inevitably resemble it.